Harden Murrumburrah railway history

 1900

 * Site of Murrumburrah railway station is moved.
+The extent of this move is unknown.
 Source: NSWrail.net.

 circa 1910